Estimated reading time: 3 minutes

 A young apricot showing signs of Freckle

-Freckle is one of the many problems that can show up in your leaves, as we discuss in this blog.
+Freckle is one of the many problems that can show up in your leaves.

 A freckle infection on apricot leaves